 Current physical copies of newspapers are held in the following locations at the Central Library in Copley Square, are first come, first served:

-Kirstein Business Library and Innovation Center (Lower Level, Johnson Building) — C
+- Kirstein Business Library and Innovation Center (Lower Level, Boylston Street Building) — C

 - Wall Street Journal